 As a beginner, it may seem overwhelming at first.

-But gradually, when you reach a higher level of understanding the language, you can then sit back, watch movies and learn a great deal.
+But gradually, when you reach a higher level of understanding of the language, you can sit back, watch movies, and learn much.

 Benefits Of Learning A New Language Through Movies

-There are countless perks associated while choosing to learn a new language through movies.
+There are countless perks associated with choosing to learn a new language through movies.
 Some of them are:

 - Language is a culture, and you can witness the best of it in motion pictures.
-You will become aware of new cultural conditions — it’s an entertaining way to immerse yourself in it.
+You will become aware of new cultural conditions — an entertaining way to immerse yourself.

 - Films provide an excellent method of observing different body languages and other oral and non-verbal cues.

-- The vocabulary in flicks is far more authentic than the ones provided in textbooks.
+- The vocabulary in flicks is far more authentic than those in textbooks.

 - Learning a language by watching movies or television shows makes you a great listener.
 You develop an ear for accents, diction, slang, varieties, pronunciations, dialects, etc.

-- It enables you to gain new idioms and techniques for expressing new ideas quickly.
+- It lets you learn new idioms and techniques for quickly expressing new ideas.
 It also helps you retain the words you’re trying to pick up.

 - Movies reveal languages used in real-life situations.
-You hear natural expressions—the same way that natives speak them.
+You hear natural expressions—in the same way that natives speak them.

-- When you view a film, you’re in total control of the speed of learning.
+- When you view a film, you’re in total control of the learning speed.
 You can fast forward, rewind, make it in slow motion, or even pause for a while.

-- Language education needs not be boring and dull.
+- Language education needs not be dull.
 Watching movies and television series are just a few things you can do and enjoy by yourself.

 Valuable resources on language learning through Movies & Tv-Series

-Today, movies and television series are increasingly available through video on demand, online streaming apps, and tv channels.
+Movies and television series are increasingly available through video-on-demand, online streaming apps, and TV channels.

 1. Netflix

-Netflix provides several international movies having super subtitling options.
-You can toggle the English and your target language subtitle on or off.
+Netflix provides several international movies with super subtitling options.
+You can toggle the English and your target language subtitles on or off.

-Other magical options than the English subtitle can be discovered, enabling reading along when listening for easy recognition of words.
+Other magical options than the English subtitle can be discovered, such as enabling reading along when listening for easy word recognition.

 Netflix is the most popular online streaming movie channel in the world.